 From an advertising and consumer standpoint, it's not going to be easy to change how cannabis is packaged and pushed to customers.
 Brands have gotten used to pushing products under the sativa/indica spectrum, and customers have become accustomed to finding what they want using those monikers.

 Learning a new nomenclature and having to navigate a new field of products likely doesn't sound appealing to most consumers.
 But the benefits of classifying cannabis differently would undoubtedly outweigh the rigors of learning a new system.
-Those looking to have a specific variety of high or achieve relief from a particular symptom would be able to avoid the hit-or-miss results associated with trying new strains, or even the same strain from a different batch.
+Those looking to have a specific variety of high would be able to avoid the hit-or-miss results associated with trying new strains, or even the same strain from a different batch.
 As it stands, we're firmly rooted in indica vs. sativa territory – and more than a few people would say that's good enough for now.